-Global Goals Jam and World Design Organization have joined forces for World Industrial Design Day!
+Global Goals Jam and World Design Organization have been partnering up since 2019.

 World Industrial Design DayTM (WIDD) is an international day of observance celebrated throughout the world in recognition of the establishment of the World Design OrganizationTM (WDO) on 29 June.
-First declared in 2007 on the organiation's 50th anniversary, WIDD increases awareness of the profession of industrial design and champions the power of design to strengthen economic, social, cultural, and environmental development.
+First declared in 2007 on the organization's 50th anniversary, WIDD increases awareness of the profession of industrial design and champions the power of design to strengthen economic, social, cultural, and environmental development.